 Let the fudge cool and set up.
 I put the cooled fudge in the refrigerator to help harden the fudge.

-Set the metal cookie cutter on a piece of paper towel or paper plate.
+Set the metal cookie cutter on a piece of paper towel, paper plate or parchment paper.

 Cut the Fudge Heart from your fudge.